louspawn/HPTK-Plus/README.md

 > # ⚠️ Project Status
 > The [original project](https://github.com/jorgejgnz/HPTK) is no longer maintained or supported.
 > I have made a fork, solved some problems we had with Jorge when trying to integrate my implementation of Articulation Bodies on the dev branch in the past, and merged everything on the main branch.
-I won't have availability to actively support the project, but feel free to open any issues you might find and if I ever find some time I will try to tackle them.
+I won't have availability to actively support the project, but feel free to open any issues you might find and whenever I find some time I will try to tackle them.

 # Main features
 - **Data model** to access parts, components or calculated values with very little code